 The best thing is to consult the RAID calculator to see just how much space you will get with your NAS and the drives you have chosen.

 Synology NAS supports a number of RAID options (depending on the number of bays and models this can vary).
 The most common one is SHR or SHR2 (Synology Hybrid RAID).
 On the other hand, you have your industry-standard RAID0, 1, 5, 6, 10, 0+1, JBOD, Basic, etc.

 As I said before, this will depend on the number of bays considering that some options will not be possible due to the fact that some RAID types require a minimum number of drives (RAID 5 for example needs a minimum of 3 HDDs).

 To start with your volume creation use the Storage Manager app from the main menu (upper left-hand corner of your DSM UI).

 This will open up Storage Manager that will list all the options regarding your volumes, pools, individual HDDs, any host spare drives that you might have as well as SSD cache (on selected models).

-In the next part of Synology 101 we will focus on user account, how to create them, allow them permissions on specific apps/services/folders and more.
+In the next part of Synology 101, we will focus on the user account, how to create them, allow them permissions on specific apps/services/folders, and more.